barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 If you have big plans for your open-source project, it needs a way to survive.

-A recent letter by open-source Kite founder, Adam Smith, illustrates this perfectly.
+<a href="https://www.kite.com/blog/product/kite-is-saying-farewell/" target="_blank">A recent letter</a> by open-source Kite founder, Adam Smith, illustrates this perfectly.

 With a user base of over 500k developers, the product failed to generate the necessary revenue needed.